What you need to know about running and COVID-19

 Athletes turn to running

-With gyms closed and exercise classes canceled, people have turned — or returned — to the simple act of putting one foot in front of the other.
+With gyms closed and exercise classes cancelled, people have turned — or returned — to the simple act of putting one foot in front of the other.
 But even solo outdoor runs can’t guarantee safety from the coronavirus.

 Before you lace up, check out the tips below, and research your local civic rules and regulations for more detailed guidelines.

 - If you have the option between indoor and outdoor running, head outside — airflow helps disperse droplets faster than indoor environments.